cjjohansen/TruckPlan/readme.md

 # Comments to solution.

-* I have tried to record types in order to avoid primitives obsession anti pattern
+* I have tried to use record types in order to avoid primitives obsession anti pattern.
+One could also fall back to ValueObject implementations prior to the existence of record.
 * I have added some test specifications.
 * Naming could be improved
+* Use of  various types of lists, array, enumarable Hashset etc could be considered.
 * some code could probably be optimized or solved in a more elegant way.
 (But time is an issue here)
-* Ideally I would like to obtain human readable tests.
+* Ideally I would like to obtain human readable testsand code as well.
 Some test frameworks helps here.
 But also naming classes and putting test files into sub folders can help readability.
 * I havent used layers here.
 One could use port and adapters/ clean architecture.
-My self would promote slicebased architecture.
+I My self would promote slicebased architecture.
 It depends there are pros and cons.
-And there are fiex for the cons.
+And there are fixes for the cons.
 And sometimes one can live with the cons.